kkysen/cstar/LRM.md

 The syntax for this type is `(`*`types`*`)`, where *`types`* is a list of `,` comma-separated *`type`* s.
 A trailing `,` comma is allowed.
+However, in a single-element tuple, a trailing comma is required to differentiate from general parentheses.

 The elements of a tuple can be accessed as fields like in a `struct`.
 In fact, a tuple is syntax sugar for an anonymous `struct`